excaliburjs/Excalibur/src/engine/Docs/Physics.md

 The **precollision** event is fired **every frame** where a collision pair is found and two bodies are intersecting.

 This event is useful for building in custom collision resolution logic in Passive-Passive or Active-Passive scenarios.
-For example in a breakout game you may want to tweak the angle of richochet of the ball depending on which side of the paddle you hit.
+For example in a breakout game you may want to tweak the angle of ricochet of the ball depending on which side of the paddle you hit.

 ```typescript
 actor.on('precollision', () => {...})